|Website:||website containing additional information|

 - that are not encountered by all students in the bachelor.

 In many real-life decision problems in e.g. (public) transportation, logistics, energy networks, healthcare, computer networks and education we want to select a very good solution from a large set of possible solutions.
-In the course you learn how to model such problems and how to solve them by well-known (simulation) algorithms.
+In the course you learn how to model such problems and how to solve them by simulation and/or optimization algorithms.
 We focus on discrete models.
-You learn about the theoretical complexity and about the possibilities for exact optimization algorithms, heuristics and what-if analysis.
+You learn about computational complexity and about meaning of exact optimization algorithms, heuristics and what-if analysis.

+For deterministic problems, we study well-known algorithms from combinatorial optimization.
+In particular, we study integer linear programming, since it is one of the most frequently applied techniques in practice.
 For stochastic problems, we study discrete-event simulation .
 As assignment you have to perform a simulation study of the Uithoflijn, the new tram line that will connect Utrecht CS and the Uithof.
-For deterministic problems, we study well-known algorithms from combinatorial optimization .

 The learning outcomes of the course are